 - The colour palette is much more limited than sandstone and there are fewer ranges available.

 - Acid damage is common because of the calcium composition.
 Be careful if it remains untreated.

 Overall, limestone is a great choice because it is easy to work with.
 The colours are consistent and interesting.
 The composition of limestone creates a limited but attractive colour palette that brings any area to life.

 However, because of its susceptibility to fade and acid damage, it is probably one of the most important stones to consider sealing.

 Slate Paving Slabs

 The colour palette of slate paving slabs tend to be subtle and beautiful.
-The blue-blacks are a colour that have been formed underground over 1000s of years and it is incredibly difficult to reproduce naturally.
+Riven Blue Slate for example, is a colour that has been formed underground over 1000s of years and it is incredibly difficult to reproduce naturally.
 The subtle blues within the stone really draw the eye.
-Even the imperfections that occur in some slates are attractive – rustic slate ranges have layers of copper and iron colours which age the stone and simply can’t be replicated by hand.
+Even the imperfections that occur in some slates are attractive – rustic slate ranges have layers of copper and iron colours that age the stone and simply can’t be replicated by hand.